Nimish1224/Demo/README.md

 ### Strength

-- Positive Attitude: To progress positively under all circumstances with conviction and maturity in approach.
+- <b>Positive Attitude:</b> To progress positively under all circumstances with conviction and maturity in approach.
-- Adaptability & Flexibility: To adapt accordingly under the application of adverse or pressure conditions without deviating from critical to quality concerns.
+- <b>Adaptability & Flexibility:</b> To adapt accordingly under the application of adverse or pressure conditions without deviating from critical to quality concerns.
-- Enthusiasm for Learning: Endlessly strives to learn through different activities.
+- <b>Enthusiasm for Learning:</b> Endlessly strives to learn through different activities.

 ### Endorsement